 CREATE TABLE HR.REGIONS ( REGION_ID NUMBER NOT NULL ENABLE, REGION_NAME VARCHAR2(25 BYTE), CONSTRAINT REG_ID_PK PRIMARY KEY (REGION_ID) USING INDEX (CREATE UNIQUE INDEX HR.REG_ID_PKX ON HR.REGIONS (REGION_ID) ));

-Change needed: Add column named REGION_CODE with a data type of VARCHAR2(2 BYTE)
+Change needed: Add a column named REGION_CODE with a data type of VARCHAR2(2 BYTE)

 For the purposes of this example, we are using an Oracle database, and the DDL to create the table is checked into a source control system (e.g. Git, Subversion, etc.).